gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap-annotations.md

 ## <a id="configuring-and-bootstrapping-locators"></a>Configuring and Bootstrapping Locators

-Besides [vmware-gemfire-short-name] Cache applications, you may also create [vmware-gemfire-short-name] Locator applications.
+Besides GemFire Cache applications, you may also create GemFire Locator applications.

-A [vmware-gemfire-short-name] Locator is a JVM process that allows nodes to join a [vmware-gemfire-short-name] cluster as peer members.
+A GemFire Locator is a JVM process that allows nodes to join a GemFire cluster as peer members.
 Locators also enable clients to discover servers in a cluster.
 A Locator provides metadata to the clients to uniformly balance the load across the members in the cluster, enables single-hop data access operations.